chadhunter/chadahunter.com/index.md

 [comment]: <> (Text below is from inspiration.md description)

-Reminders from nature on why I do what I do
+Reminders from nature on why I do what I do.